21st of the 1st month 2020/2021.

 How then are we to ‘perfect’ our set-apartness in the fear of Elohim?

-I briefly want to share some insight into what I believe took place this day, based on Scriptural accounts, that gives us a better understanding as to the importance of guarding to keep the Appointed Times of יהוה.
+As I always do on this day, I briefly want to share some insight, into what I believe to be a great parable and lesson for us this day, based on Scriptural accounts, that gives us a better understanding as to the importance of guarding to keep the Appointed Times of יהוה.

 We guard to keep this Feast of Pěsaḥ/Matzot, as we remember the work that our Master has done, in paying the price for our sins.

-As we therefore take a look at the events that took place when Yisra’ĕl was delivered from Mitsrayim we gain some insight as to what took place on this day during their exodus!
+As we therefore take a look at the events that took place when Yisra’ĕl was delivered from Mitsrayim, we gain some insight as to what took place on this day during their exodus, from the recorded accounts that we have as a parable for us today!.

 Let us take a quick look at: